 What is Dimethyl sulfoxide?

 DMSO was first synthesized by Russian scientist Alexander Saytzeff in Kazan in central Russia.
 It has a high dielectric constant and therefore exhibits exceptional solvent properties for both organic and inorganic chemicals.
-It’s better stored in glass containers and protect from light and moisture because it is highly hygroscopic.
+It’s better stored in glass containers and protects from light and moisture because it is highly hygroscopic.

 Other name – methylsulfinylmethane, methylthiomethane